fayskerritt/padplants/README.md

 * A new app was created with the name 'pad-plants'.
 * In the 'Deploy Tab' GitHub was connected using the repository name.
-* In the 'Settings' tab of Heroku, the Configuration Variabless were added (these are the 'key:value' pairs that were declared in the `env.py` file).
+* In the 'Settings' tab of Heroku, the Configuration Variables were added (these are the 'key: value' pairs that were declared in the `env.py` file).
 * Back in the 'Deploy' tab the 'Enable Automatic Deployment' button was clicked to allow automatic updates from GitHub.
 * The branch was then deployed from the master.